What Should I Ask My Doctor During a Checkup?

 Ask the doctor to tell you the name of the condition and why he or she thinks you have it.
 Ask how it may affect you and how long it might last.
 Some medical problems never go away completely.
 They can't be cured, but they can be treated or managed.

 Questions to ask your doctor about your diagnosis

 - What may have caused this condition?
 Will it be permanent?

 - How is this condition treated or managed?
 What will be the long-term effects on my life?

 - How can I learn more about my condition?

 Your doctor may prescribe a drug for your condition.
 Make sure you know the name of the drug and understand why it has been prescribed for you.
 Ask the doctor to write down how often and for how long you should take it.

 Make notes about any other special instructions.
 If you are taking other medications, make sure your doctor knows what they are, so he or she can prevent harmful drug interactions.
 Check with your doctor's office before taking any over-the-counter medications.

 Let the doctor know if your medicine doesn't seem to be working or if it is causing problems.
 If you want to stop taking your medicine, check with your doctor first.

 You may find it helpful to keep a chart of all the medicines you take and when you take them.
-A sample chart is included in Tracking Your Medications: Worksheet.
+Download, print, and copy the Medications worksheet.